A rash of children's parties

 Whom all parents turn to in times of need

-And whose marketing strategies are just as coercive
+And whose marketing strategies are just as

 As those used by commercial TV.